-The second question to ask is does fermented hot sauce contain live microorganisms as the WHO (World Health Organization) suggests that would be needed to for healthy probiotic benefits.
+The second question to ask is does fermented hot sauce contain live microorganisms as the WHO (World Health Organization) suggests that would be needed for healthy probiotic benefits.
 Identifying and measuring these live microorganisms is truly a scientific endeavor and is not typically done in a hot sauce.

 Does fermented hot sauce contain live probiotics?

 A hot sauce may need to go through more processes than fermentation to be considered having probiotics.
 Entire laboratories take great measures to optimize healthy bacterial growth.
 According to Harvard Health Publishing not all fermented foods contain probiotics.
 Surprise!